Using pct in Proxmox VE

 Backup Container ID 101 (Snapshot Mode)

-: Target storage ID (view with pvesm list
+--storage: Target storage ID (view with pvesm list)

 Multi LXC Backup